skip to content

 Meet-and-greet lunch

-Network with peers from other disciplines who share an interest in technology and new media research, and have your say on the agenda for other sessions.
-Refreshments will be provided.
+Network with peers from other disciplines who share an interest in technology and new media research.

 Work-in-Progress sessions: